relloarmando/docker-django/readme.md

 exit
  ```

-You'll need to start 2 terminals for the worker and beat in the container docker-django-web.
+You'll need to start 2 terminals for worker and beat in the container docker-django-web.
-To get the CONTANER ID
+Get the CONTANER ID and then
 ``` console
 docker ps
 ```